jjackson-eco/mammal_weather_lifehistory/weather_population_growth/README.md

 ### `annual_weather_variables.R`

-Now we want to repeat the same linear modelling framework but expand to calculate coefficients for all of our annual weather variables and spatial scales.
+Now we want to repeat the same GAM modelling framework but expand to calculate coefficients for all of our annual weather variables and spatial scales.
 We begin in very much the same way, but don't exclude any of the spatial scales or weather variables.

 ```
 ##__________________________________________________________________________________________________